UPLOAD YOUR CV

 Are you obsessed with how we can use data to personalize customer experiences and predict behaviors?
-Do you like to innovate new product features and combine highly advanced analytics techniques with customer-rich data to develop products and services that increase spend and loyalty?
-If you are a hands-on Product Analytics leader with a highly statistical background in SQL, R and Python, and can build models to predict which product features will be the most effective then I have a great opportunity for you to join one the leading analytics teams in the US.
+Do you like to innovate and combine highly advanced analytics techniques with customer-rich data to develop products and services that increase spend and loyalty?
+If you are a hands-on Product Analytics & Data Science Manager with a highly statistical background in SQL and R/Python, and can build models to predict which products will be the most effective then I have a great opportunity for you to join one the leading analytics teams in the US.

-A globally renowned online marketplace in the heart of New York City that has millions of rows of rich customer engagement data, are looking for an experienced Product Analytics & Data Science leader to come on board to build out their product analytics team, focusing on growth, feature development and product ownership, delivering insights into who their customers are, how they engage with the brand and creating targeted and efficient communications strategies that will increase new customer acquisition, and reduce retention across all channels.
+A globally renowned eCommerce business in the heart of New York City that has millions of rows of rich customer engagement data, are looking for an experienced Product Analytics & Data Science leader to come on board to build out their product analytics team, focusing on growth, testing, and product performance, delivering insights into who their customers are, how they engage with the company and creating targeted and efficient communications strategies that will increase new customer acquisition, and reduce retention across all channels.

-As a Senior Manager, Product Analytics & Data Science, you will be the leader of a multidisciplinary and highly technical team of Data Scientists, and Product Analysts who are all technically strong in SQL, Python and R, building highly sophisticated statistical models to answer key business questions about how to personalize all products and services to ensure customer loyalty and product upsell/cross sell growth.
+As a Senior Manager Product Analytics & Data Science you will be the leader of a multidisciplinary and highly technical team of Data Scientists, User Researchers and Product Analysts who are all technically strong in SQL, and Python/R and answer key business questions about how to personalize, develop and innovate all products and services to ensure customer loyalty and product upsell/cross sell growth.
 You will:

 YOUR SKILLS AND EXPERIENCE:

-As a Senior Manager, Product Analytics & Data Science you can expect to earn up to $230,000 + benefits (depending on your experience)
+As a Senior Manager Product Analytics & Data Science you can expect to earn up to $220,000 + benefits (depending on your experience)